 CCO provides skills development assistance for organizations to help executives challenge their IT personnel on learning new skills and assess the progress the employee makes in completing training tasks and advancing his/her skills.
 This service leverages online learning, online lab sessions, and mentors to validate the progress of individuals in their learning efforts.

 Security/Compliance/Risk Management/Governance-driven Planning

-Security Health Check
+Security Score and Health Check

 CCO conducts an assessment on the organizations security posture and provides a health check assessment on how an organization compares against the best practices of organizations in a similar industry and the general marketplace.
 This is different than a traditional security audit that very tactically grades the current operational state of security (which CCO does conduct tactical security audits and reviews if desired).
 This security health check steps back and looks holistically at security and how technology and business practices can to be changed to strengthen the overall security posture of the organization from a strategy and cultural perspective.
 Instead of telling an organization they need 15-character super complex passwords, the security health check can provide alternatives to passwords such as the use of low cost ($45) USB keys or biometric (finger/facial recognition) that provides better security and is easier for users to adopt and support.

 Creating and Enforcing an Enterprise Architecture Model

 CCO helps organizations create "standards" that are clearly documented and enforced through the enterprise.
 Standards include application development models, security standards, operational governance standards, process workloads, approval models, documentation standards, and operational control models.
 All systems in the enterprise are to follow the enterprise architecture standards and can prove to auditors that clear controls are in place, followed, and managed to such standards.